Ignatian Leaders Scholarship

 To qualify for the Ignatian Leaders Scholarship Competition, the applicant must:

-- Have a completed Admission Application on file at the University as of January 8, 2014.
-You may apply for the ILS before receiving your GU admission decision.
+- Have a completed Admission Application on file at the University as of February 1, 2017.
+Students may apply for the ILS before receiving their GU letter of acceptance.

-- Have a cumulative high school GPA of at least 3.5 at the completion of the fall term of his or her senior year.
+- Have a cumulative unweighted high school GPA of at least 3.5 at the completion of the fall term of his or her senior (high school) year.

-High school counselors wishing to nominate a student for the Ignatian Leaders Scholarship should email the Scholarship committee at ILScholarship@gonzaga.edu.
-Please include the student's name and date of birth, as well as a brief description of the qualifications/criteria on which you are basing the recommendation.
-An application will be emailed directly to the nominated student.
+High school counselors wishing to nominate a student for the Ignatian Leaders Scholarship (ILS) should email the Scholarship committee at ILScholarship@gonzaga.edu.
+Please include the student's name and e-mail address in the e-mail.
+Counselors do not need to provide an explanation or basis for their decision to nominate a student.
+An application will be e-mailed directly to the nominated student.
+To provide students with adequate time to secure the two recommendation letters required for the ILS application, counselors are encouraged to submit their nominations before January 25, 2017.

-If you feel that you meet the above criteria and wish to nominate yourself for the Ignatian Leaders Scholarship, please contact Erik Hoffman, ILS Director, at firstname.lastname@example.org to request an application.
-Self-nominees should provide brief explanations of previous experiences with leadership, community service, and academic accomplishment when requesting an application.
+Students who feel they meet the above criteria and wish to nominate themselves for the Ignatian Leaders Scholarship should e-mail Michael Sass, ILS Director, at email@example.com to request an application.
+Self-nominees should provide a brief explanation of their previous experiences with leadership, community service, and academic accomplishment in their e-mail message.
+To have adequate time to secure the two required recommendation letters for the Scholarship, students are encouraged to submit their self-nominations before January 25, 2017.